andydelso/ddaypunk06.github.io/_posts/2019-06-17-selenium-component-model.md

 layout: post
 title: "How We Use a Component Model in Selenium to Increase Maintainability"
 date: 2019-06-17
+published: true
 description: "A look inside how creating smaller classes, dubbed components, can help your Selenium framework become easier to digest, as well as more maintainable"
+categories: [work]
-tags: selenium, automation, code quality, testing
+tags: [selenium, automation, code quality, testing]
 cover_image: https://thepracticaldev.s3.amazonaws.com/i/b0kx5zeozdv0jv6gdncy.jpg
 ---